-This policy applies to the following devices: continuous glucose monitoring systems (CGMS), automated Insulin Dosing (AID) Device Systems, including Paired Interoperable Insulin Pumps and Integrated Continuous Glucose Monitoring (iCGM) Systems, and Hybrid Closed Loop Systems (Artificial Pancreas System).
+This policy applies to the following devices and related supplies: continuous glucose monitoring systems (CGMS), automated Insulin Dosing (AID) Device Systems, including Paired Interoperable Insulin Pumps and Integrated Continuous Glucose Monitoring (iCGM) Systems, and Hybrid Closed Loop Systems (Artificial Pancreas System).
 Insulin infusion pumps which work independently and do not communicate with or work in conjunction with a CGM device do not require prior authorization.

-NOTE: CGMS may be obtained via DME or pharmacy.
-See grid below for specifics.
+Access and Coverage (CGMS may be obtained via DME or pharmacy.
+See grid below for specifics)